I am an almost 41-year-old married girl who wants nothing more than to become a mother.

 Author: Mary Mason

-Trying to get pregnant can be a tiring and disheartening experience over time if the desired result does not show up within an expected timeframe.
-When a woman is desperately trying to conceive without success, after a while every symptom experienced, every twinge or cramp felt can be interpreted as sure signs in our heads of the much-wanted pregnancy.
+Trying to get pregnant can be a tiring and disheartening experience if the desired result does not show up within an expected timeframe.
+When a woman is desperately trying to conceive without success, after a while every symptom experienced, every twinge or cramp felt can be interpreted as sure signs of the much-wanted pregnancy.

 But first of all, what exactly is implantation bleeding?